Euchiz/citation_network_my_tools/README.md

-# citation_network_my_tools
+# citation_network_tools
-scripts useful in building citation network and analysis
+scripts used in building citation networks and downstream analysis